QuinoCode/Prizo/CONTRIBUTING.md

 ### 3. PR Approval Rules
 - ✅ Required: 1 maintainer approval

-- ✅ Tests passing (CI must be green)
+- ✅ All existing tests must pass.
+Contributors are responsible for running the test suite locally before opening a PR.

 - ✅ No merge conflicts with develop